 But, like all things you set your mind (and heart) to, I couldn’t get it out of my head.
 I decided to head to the store and see if their XXL size would even fit me.
 If it didn’t, I could move on with my life and continue my quest for the best legging for hiking.

 But I didn’t have to.
-At my local store, they had the dark blue, black, grey, ruby red (dark garnet) and bright blue and teal green trekking tights on the rack.
+At my local store, they had the navy, deep blue, black, grey, ruby red (dark garnet) and bright blue and glacier green trekking tights on the rack.
 Not all sizes were available in all colors, but I first tried on their XXL.